Who Wants a Subluxation-Free World?

 Subluxations Are Effects; Symptoms

 This is where I often part company with the most earnest chiropractor who is positive that subluxations are the root cause of a whole host of health problems both local and peripheral to the spine.
-Yet, this is the same thinking that imagines that handguns kill people and plastic credit cards are responsible for the debt so many find themselves in.
+Yet, this is the same thinking that imagines that handguns kill people and that the 7 square inches of plastic in a wallet is responsible for the debt so many find themselves in.

 If subluxations are your boogieman, you might want to be “for” the reduction of physical, chemical and emotional stresses—something far more messy, complicated and difficult to achieve.
 Especially if your only hammer is spine thrusting.